Buffalo River (Tennessee): Natural history

 The Buffalo is rich in aquatic life.
 Fishing it through passive methods such as limb and trot lines is traditional.
 There are many catfish and other non-game fish such as drum.
 The largest aquatic animal usually found in the Buffalo is the alligator snapping turtle.
 It is often caught (usually unintentionally) on trot and limb lines.
 These turtles can weigh 50 lb or more.

 TDEC lists 48 rare plant and animal species in the watershed.
 Rarity typically results from either a small population or a very restricted range.
 The non-aquatic species include 18 plants, one mammal, three birds, two reptiles, one amphibian, three insects and spiders, and one other invertebrate.
 There are 20 aquatic species associated with the river or its tributaries; 12 fish, one crustacean, three mussels, and four snails.

 Fish

-Identified rare fish in the Buffalo include eight varieties of Darters, one catfish (Saddled Madtom), and one Cavefish (Southern Cavefish).
-Most of the identified darters are listed as either Threatened or Endangered by either the State or Federal government.
+Identified rare fish in the Buffalo include eight varieties of darters, one madtom catfish (saddled madtom), and one cavefish (southern cavefish).
+Most of the identified darters are listed as either threatened or endangered by the state and/or federal government (the latter by authority of the Endangered Species Act of 1973).